 Technology may have changed, but the human body hasn’t.
-These are five easy tricks we use to help us raise healthy kids.
+These are five easy strategies we use to help us raise healthy kids.

 1 | Create a Relationship Built Around Movement and Exercise